shimmering-clarity/scsl/README.md

 Full [Doxygen documentation](https://docs.shimmering-clarity.net/scsl/)
 is available.

- \section Introduction
+## Introduction

 This is a collection of C++ code that I find useful in building things.
 It arose from two main use cases.

  ### The modem